wlsf82/cv/README.md

 ## Other projects and community contribution
 #### Online School: [talkingabouttesting.coursify.me](http://talkingabouttesting.coursify.me)

-In March, 2018 I launched an online school to teach test automation to new QAs or even experienced professionals.
+In March 2018 I launched an online school to teach test automation to new QAs or even experienced professionals.

-So far the school has two courses, one with an introduction to test automation course (theoretic and available for free) and another one about visual regression testing (hands-on and paid).
+So far the school has two courses, one with an introduction to test automation (theoretic and available for free) and another one about visual regression testing (hands-on and paid).

 Another hands-on and paid course is under development, about test architecture with the Protractor framework.